 1) Use a variety of colors of vegetables for the most attractive result.

 2) Cut vegetables in round slices, half-moon slices, lengthwise, chunks, or thin strips for a variety of shapes.
 Some vegetables, such as baby carrots, button mushrooms and cherry or grape tomatoes may be left whole.
-Brussels sprouts must be cut at least in quarters for maximum sweetness.
+Brussels sprouts must be cut at least in quarters for maximum flavor.

 Some information about rice

 Rice is the most popular grain in the world, since half of the world’s population relies on it as a staple of their diet.
 Rice is a good source of manganese, selenium and magnesium.
 You can find rice in long-grain, short-grain and round varieties, as well as brown and white.
 White rice has the bran and germ removed.
 Basmati rice is a fragrant and flavorful variety of white rice.